 The system for validating European patents in a non-member state is based on an international agreement between the European Patent Organisation and the respective validation state.
-Applicants can obtain patent protection in the validation state using effectively the same procedure before the EPO as for obtaining national patents in the Organisation's 38 member states and two extension states.
+Applicants can obtain patent protection in the validation state using effectively the same procedure before the EPO as for obtaining national patents in the Organisation's 39 (as of 01.10.22) member states and one extension states.
 At their request, and on payment of the prescribed fee, European applications and patents can be validated in the validation state, where they will have the same effect as national applications and patents.

 The validation system ensures that foreign applications entering the validation state have been examined in accordance with the same high quality standards as any other patent application filed with the EPO.
 The thoroughness and reliability of the EPO's patent grant process results in a high degree of legal certainty for the holder of a European patent.
 Thanks to the EPO's role as the patent office for Europe and a leading PCT authority, the inventions protected by a European patent are typically filed internationally and are of high economic value.
 The grant of a national patent through the validation system is thus a simple, timely and cost-efficient way of achieving high-level protection for an invention in a jurisdiction that is not part of the European Patent Organisation.

 Importantly, the validation procedure and the legal effects of validation are governed solely by the national law of the validation state.
 Consequently, validated patents are subject to the same national rules as the national patents granted by the national IP office.
 This means in particular that the national provisions of the validation state on revocation and infringement of national patents apply to validated European patents, and the national courts will be the ultimate arbiter of the protection conferred by these patents.